Shailendre/ding/README.md

 ding
 ====

-A *Network Indicator*, which will "Ding" when its connected to Interent.
+A *Network Indicator*, which will "Ding" when its connected to Internet.

 ###Why Should I Use Ding?